MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

       }
       catch
       {
-         // Inform the user an error occured. await turnContext.SendActivityAsync("Sorry, something went wrong reading your stored messages!");
+         // Inform the user an error occurred. await turnContext.SendActivityAsync("Sorry, something went wrong reading your stored messages!");
       }

       // If no stored messages were found, create and store a new entry. if (logItems is null)
       {
-         // add the current utterance to a new object. logItems = new UtteranceLog();
+         // Add the current utterance to a new object. logItems = new UtteranceLog();
          logItems.UtteranceList.Add(utterance);

-         // set initial turn counter to 1. logItems.TurnNumber++;
+         // Set initial turn counter to 1. logItems.TurnNumber++;

          // Show user new user message.
          await turnContext.SendActivityAsync($"{logItems.TurnNumber}: The list is now: {string.Join(", ", logItems.UtteranceList)}");

-         // Create Dictionary object to hold received user messages. var changes = new Dictionary<string, object>();
+         // Create dictionary object to hold received user messages. var changes = new Dictionary<string, object>();
          {
             changes.Add("UtteranceLog", logItems);